 If you just had your baby, it may have been a while since you got to sit back and relax with a nice glass of wine.
-So, you might be thinking, “How can I enjoy a glass of wine while breastfeeding?”
+So, you may have some questions about wine and breastfeeding.
+For example, you might be thinking, “How can I enjoy a glass of wine while breastfeeding?”
 Is this a safe thing to do, combining breastfeeding or pumping and wine?
 Or, is mixing breastfeeding and alcohol in general okay?
 If you want to be super safe, the best option is not drinking any alcohol.
 But moderate alcohol consumption for breastfeeding moms is okay.
 It shouldn’t affect your baby at all — especially if you wait two to four hours after a single drink before you feed your baby.

 Can I drink one glass of alcohol while breastfeeding?
 Having a glass of wine with dinner shouldn’t be a problem at all — it would put minuscule amounts of alcohol in your breast milk.
 Drinking when pregnant is different than moderate drinking while breastfeeding.

 On the other hand, exposing your child to above-moderate alcohol levels can be damaging.
 It could affect your child’s growth, development, weight, and sleep.
 Additionally, heavy drinking can decrease your milk supply.
 So, you should make sure you’re drinking in moderation.
 For adult females, that means you’re allowed one standard drink each day.